Skip Ribbon Commands

 Extra working time

-Extra working time is typically approved at a rate of 10 minutes per hour of the ‘total examination writing time’.
-In specific circumstances, the VCAA may approve ‘extra working time’ in excess of 10 minutes per hour.
+Extra working time is typically approved at a rate of 10 minutes per hour of the 'total examination writing time'. ln specific circumstances, the VCAA may approve 'extra working time' in excess of 10 minutes per hour.
+Refer to the individual student Special Examination Arrangements advice slip for approved extra working time.

 Separate rooms for individual students